Voting Record — Greg Hands MP, Hammersmith and Fulham (11610)

 Commons5 Jul 2006Deferred Divisions — adjournment (summer) minorityaye Rebel

-28 Jun 2006Stopped being a member of the Office of the Deputy Prime Minister: Housing, Planning, Local Government and the Regions Committee
+27 Jun 2006Stopped being Member, Office of the Deputy Prime Minister: Housing, Planning, Local Government and the Regions Committee

 Commons17 May 2006Deferred Division — Conventions (Joint Committee) minorityaye Rebel